elearning-x/certificat-ia/Part_1/1.7/p1_7_2_lab_ridge_en.md

-Import the ozone data `ozonecomplet.csv` (in FunStudio, data is in `data/`) and remove the last two qualitative variables Summarize each variable using methods `astype` on DataFrame columns and `describe` on DataFrame instance
+Import the ozone data `ozonecomplet.csv` (in Fun Campus, data is in `data/`) and remove the last two qualitative variables Summarize each variable using methods `astype` on DataFrame columns and `describe` on DataFrame instance